 Students are expected to be physically present to remove their own belongings.
 A proxy to remove belongings may be designated to the housing office in advance in writing if the student is unable to be present for medical reasons.

 Residents who are not moving out are not required to check out.

-Students are considered officially checked out when they have cleaned & prepared their room for the next resident, returned their room/apartment key to an appropriate housing or Residence Life staff member, and have vacated housing.
-Additional required check-out procedures will be publicized by the housing office in advance.
+Students are considered officially checked out when they have prepared their room for the next residents, returned their room/apartment key to an appropriate Housing & Residence Life staff member, and have vacated housing.
+Additional required check-out procedures will be publicized by the Housing & Residence Life Office in advance.

 Students not returning for spring housing must officially cancel their housing with the housing office in advance and move their belongings out prior to the Fall check-out deadline.

-Students are considered officially checked out when they have returned their room/apartment key to an appropriate housing or Residence Life staff member, have removed all of their belongings and trash from their room and building, have cleaned & prepared the room/apartment for the next resident, and have vacated housing.
-Additional required checkout procedures will be publicized by the housing office in advance.
+Students are considered officially checked out when they have returned their room/apartment key to an appropriate Housing & Residence Life staff member, have removed all of their belongings and trash from their room and building, have prepared the room/apartment for the next residents, and have vacated housing.
+Additional required check out procedures will be publicized by the Housing & Residence Life Office in advance.